AJCastello/jay-js/packages/system/src/lazy/README.md

-# Jay JS - LazyModule
+# Jay JS - Lazy LoadingModule

 The `LazyModule` component is a utility for loading and rendering components or modules asynchronously in your web application.
 It efficiently manages the lifecycle of imported modules by collecting unused modules and unmounting them from memory.
 This helps optimize the performance of your application by reducing memory consumption and improving load times.